MonoLisaFont/content/01_ideas/why_should_i_pay_for_a_font.md

 authors: ["Marcus Sterz"]
 ---

+TODO: Change blog post title to “Why should I pay for a typeface?”

 Sometimes we are confronted with the question ‘Why should I pay for a font when there are free ones out there?’.

 ## Why are some typefaces not free of charge?
 They are just digital after all and could be copied endlessly...